a1v0/a1v0.de/README.md

     - First paint takes too long
 11. Update blog post about rendering Markdown in Next, given that Contentlayer is dead
 12. See if there's a way to render `<a>` tags as `<Link>` components when rendering markdown
+13. Make better, more consistent error handling for when a user enters a category or article name that doesn't exist
+    - Perhaps make methods to check whether a path exists before attempting to extract its content